minvws/nl-covid19-coronacheck-app-coordination/docs/error-handling.md

 # Error Handling in CoronaCheck apps

-When an error occurs in the CoronaCheck apps (or one of the backends), we inform the user that something went wrong.
+When an error occurs in the CoronaCheck Android, iOS or web apps (or one of the backends), we inform the user that something went wrong.
 To aid helpdesks and engineering teams in finding the cause of an error, we communicate an error code as part of the error dialog.
 The user can mention this code to the helpdesk.
 Using a coding system for errors helps identify errors and helps improve error reporting, as it is sometimes hard to get an accurate description of the error situation by the end user.

 To ensure we can properly identify where an issue is, each reported error code should: